global-asp/lida-alt-text/en/0015_a-man-riding-a-bicycle-with-a-bag-on-his-back.md

 People sitting in a meeting.

 ##
-Three men standing with theirs arms in the air and smiling in front of a picture of the world.
+Three men standing with their arms in the air and smiling in front of a picture of the world.

 ##
 * License: CC BY